Jumper's Knee Stretching and Exercises

 Stretching for Jumper's Knee

-1. Quadriceps Stretch: Stand and bend your knee, bringing your heel toward your buttocks, and hold your ankle with your hand to feel a stretch in the front of your thigh.
+Stretching can help improve flexibility and reduce the risk of further injury in individuals with jumper's knee.
+Effective stretches include:1.
+Quadriceps Stretch: Stand and bend your knee, bringing your heel toward your buttocks, and hold your ankle with your hand to feel a stretch in the front of your thigh.

 2. Hamstring Stretch: Sit on the floor with one leg extended and the other bent so that the sole of your foot is against the inner thigh of your extended leg.
 Reach forward to touch your toes.